bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--SSA-Level.md

 Good to Know:

 * Not supported on all instance families.
-* Instance RAM size - less that 150GB.
+* Instance RAM size - less than 150GB.
 * Instance size - not supported on bare metal instances.
 * AMI: Amazon Linux 2, Linux AMI, Ubuntu, Windows.
 * Root Volumn: must be EBS, encrypted; not instance store and large.